 Poor positional accuracy of charted obstructions has played a certain role in grounding incidents of vessels for many years.
-For this reason, ChartWorld has developed an additional CIO+ layer based on new technologies that overlay highly accurate satellite images with information from below the water surface on top of ECDIS systems.
+For this reason, ChartWorld has developed an additional CIO+ layer, based on new technologies that take information from below the water surface, derived from highly-accurate satellite images, and place it on top of ECDIS systems.

 This provides mariners with the most accurate information on shoals and underwater obstructions that may not be accurately represented on current charts.